MK316/Myapps/README.md

 # Myapps
-Apps ready to use for my class
+Apps ready to use for a class

 |ID|Keywords|Description|Coding page|
 |--|--|--|--|